binita-khua/FinalDBT-Final-Spring24-Group03/README.md

 # **DBT-Final-Spring24-Group3**

 ## **Project Overview**
 This project is an online bookstore system that manages physical books, e-books, and audiobooks.
-The system allows customers to browse the catalog, make purchases, and leave reviews.
+The system allows customers to browse the catalog, purchase, and leave reviews.
 It also supports features for authors and publishers.
 The database is designed to track power writers, loyal customers, well-reviewed books, and the most popular genres.

 ## **Table of Contents**
 - [Project Overview](#project-overview)